 The accuracy specification applies for any combination of operating temperature and voltage.

 The accuracy will not be affected by power interruptions up to 1 millisecond, spaced at least 10 milliseconds apart.
-Transient and power loss specification are based on a maximum duty cycle of 1/50.
+Transient and power loss specifications are based on a maximum duty cycle of 1/50.

-Recycle time is defined as the minimum time that power must be removed from terminal X1 to assure that a new cycle can be completed within the specified timing tolerance.
+Recycle time is defined as the maximum time power must be removed from terminal X1 to assure that a new cycle can be completed within the specified timing tolerance.

 - 2502 = 25 seconds (25,000 milliseconds)